AssertionError¶

 review¶

-With assert statements and methods I can test if something is
+I can use assert statements and methods to test if something is